minity-script/minity/docs/SYNTAX.md

 ````

 ## Advanced target selectors
-All valid minecraft selectors should work in mclang.
+All valid minecraft selectors should work in minity.
 The only exception are bare player ids, which are instead accepted in the form of `@[player_id]`

 In addition, syntactic sugar is provided for some selector conditions.
 Similar to css, multiple conditions can be applied in series, as long as there is no whitespace betwen them.
 See below for the conditions that you can apply this way.
 ### Selector conditions